hapax/hapax.github.io/assets/simple-physics.md

 But it's a subtle art, and just like dimensional analysis, there is quite a bit going on under the hood to ensure it works.
-First of all, somewhat counterintuitively, *more subestimates is better*.
-Roughly, our under- and overestimates will tend to balance each other out.
+First of all, somewhat counterintuitively, *more subestimates is better* because our under- and overestimates will tend to balance each other out.
 This is also the reason we use geometric means.
 If the true value is $x$, and $a$ underestimates by a factor $c$, while $b$ overestimates by a factor $c$, then $\sqrt{ab} =